baruch112233/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The '12-combinations' script  prints all possible combinations of two letters, except oo The '13-print_float' script prints a number with two decimal places, followed by a new line, and store it in NUM The '100-decimal_to_hexadecimal' script converts a number from base 10 to base 16
+The '12-combinations' script  prints all possible combinations of two letters, except oo The '13-print_float' script prints a number with two decimal places, followed by a new line, and store it in NUM The '100-decimal_to_hexadecimal' script converts a number from base 10 to base 16 The '101-rot13' script encodes and decodes text using the rot13 encryption